LucasRaimundo/LucasRaimundo/README.md

 - 🌱 I’m currently learning JWT and Ionic

-- ❓ Ask me about anything related to development and related technologies like Java and React.
+- ❓ Ask me about anything related to development and related technologies like Java, React and JS.

 - ⚡ Fun fact: I prefer to use dark mode in IDE's.